logzio/logz-docs/_source/logzio_collections/_log-sources/puppet.md

     ignore_missing: true
 ```

-If you're running Filebeat 6, paste this code block.
+If you're running Filebeat 6, change `filebeat.registry.path` with `registry_file` as follows:

 ```yaml
 # ...
 For Filebeat 6 only ...